kgrid/kgrid-site/docs/developer/README.md

 }
 ```

-For more information on the structure of the object, OpenAPI, and activating and using endpoints, see [Anatomy of a KO](#deep-dive-into-the-anatomy-of-a-ko) and the [API guide](../api)
+For more information on the structure of the object, OpenAPI, and activating and using endpoints, see [Anatomy of a KO](#deep-dive-into-the-anatomy-of-a-ko) and the [documentation](docs/documentation)

 ## Unit test